Blog | Personal Finance, Real Estate

 The caveat is that the income from the house needs to be higher than the expenses.
 It needs to have positive cash flow.
 This, of course, only happens with investment property.
 The renter pays you rent that covers your expenses, including your mortgage and your taxes.
 You make money each and every month while they also pay down your liability.
 It’s a wonderful thing.

 Once you get away from the Rich Dad Scams, it’s easier to think in these terms, to think like an entrepreneur.
 Assets put money in your pocket.
-This is accomplished through four different categories, one of which is real estate.
+This is accomplished through five different categories, one of which is real estate.

 Invest for cash flow, not appreciation

-The Rich Dad Scam that your home is an asset was prevalent when I first wrote “Rich Dad Poor Dad.”
+The Rich Dad Scam that your home is an asset was prevalent when Robert first wrote “Rich Dad Poor Dad.”
 That was in 1997, and everyone’s home values were climbing.
 It was easy to assume that your house was an asset because it was potentially making money for you in the long run through appreciation.
 People bought into the scam hook, line, and sinker, taking out home equity loans to buy cars, vacations, TV’s, and more.

 During the Great Recession, those same people were so underwater that many of them defaulted and went into foreclosure.
 They gambled on appreciation, and it didn’t pay off.
 A lot of Americans got a fast, ugly financial education when the real estate market turned around.
 They realized very quickly that their homes were not assets.

-Today, the housing market is again relatively healthy and a lot of people are starting forget the lessons from the Great Recession, so it’s more important than ever to re-education them on the fact that their house is not an asset, what an asset really is, and how to tell the difference between an asset and a liability.
+Today, the housing market is again relatively healthy and a lot of people are starting forget the lessons from the Great Recession, so it’s more important than ever to reeducate them on the fact that their house is not an asset, what an asset really is, and how to tell the difference between an asset and a liability.

 Original publish date: April 05, 2013